papac/action-s3-cp/README.md

-# GitHub Action to `aws s3 cp` a file to an S3 Bucket 🔄
+# GitHub Action to `aws s3 cp` a file to an S3 or form S3 Bucket 🔄

 This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to cp a file (either from your repository or generated during your workflow) to a remote S3 bucket.

 ## Usage